pratyush981/Image-Retrieval-using-HandCrafted-Deep-Features/README.md

 captured by histograms and the intricate, high-level features learned by deep neural networks.
 ![image](https://github.com/user-attachments/assets/e6ab736b-c053-4b41-919b-14d617d78db6)
+                                  OUTPUT
 The methodology involves extracting color histograms to capture the distribution of colors within an image and deep features from the 'avg_pool' layer of VGG16 to encapsulate complex image content.
-These features are concatenated to form a unified feature vector, providing a comprehensive representation of each image.
-Similarity between images is measured using Euclidean distance on the concatenated feature vectors.
+These features are concatenated to form a unified feature vector, comprehensively representing each image.
+Similarity between images is measured using
+Euclidean distance on the concatenated feature vectors.
 ![output CBIR](https://github.com/user-attachments/assets/35dd3943-2559-4136-bb54-9b7b4bd37e0d)
+                                  OUTPUT